wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-import-data.md

 ![Screenshot of SQL query results](./media/documentdb-import-data/sqlqueryresults.png)

 Note the aliases such as Address.AddressType and Address.Location.StateProvinceName.
-By specifying a nesting separator of ‘.’, the import tool creates Address and Address.Location subdocuments during the import.
+By specifying a nesting separator of <!-- deleted by customization '.' --><!-- keep by customization: begin --> ‘.’ <!-- keep by customization: end -->, the import tool creates Address and Address.Location subdocuments during the import.
 Here is an example of a resulting document in DocumentDB:

 *{
   "id": "956",